rebeca53/gender-data-exploration/README.md

 # gender-data-exploration
 This is a project to practice data visualization skills as part of the Master in Geospatial Technologies.

 We explored data on income by gender and state in Brazil and Mexico.
-Through the visualizations, it is possible to see the spatial distribution of income by gender and also the relative (women/men) income.
+Through the visualizations, it is possible to see the spatial distribution of income by gender, the relative (women/men) income, and the participation in labor by gender.

 Check the notebook with the cell outputs at: https://nbviewer.org/github/rebeca53/gender-data-exploration/blob/main/Gender_Financial_Inclusion_in_Latin_America_%28Mexico_and_Brazil%29_Notebook.ipynb